 All workshops and social activities will be held in wheelchair-accessible locations, and have a designated chill space for those needing a break from programming.
 All Active sessions will be sports and outdoor activities that are accessible, where possible, and open to all skill levels.

 At our online events, participants are welcome to have their camera on or off, communicate through voice or chat, and join or leave as they need.
-We do not currently offer ASL or transcriptions, but we strive to generate the resources that would allow us to do so in the future.
+We strive to include closed captioning for these events, and we invite interpreters to our Newcomer Events based on the needs of the participants.

 Equity-Based and Anti-Oppressive